By the Environmental Awareness and Advisory Committee, W.A.I.T, Bill Willis and John McLamb, Investigative Reporters

 It takes about a month for the eggs to hatch, but just 24 hours for the goslings to leave the nest, swim, and forage.
 The young eat constantly and grow fast.
 Goslings will stay with the parents for protection and fly by 2-3 months.
 The family’s bonds will extend well into the following years.

 Natural predators include foxes, coyotes, owls, raccoons, and large turtles.
 Geese are most susceptible to predation as goslings and during the molting period that occurs for 6 weeks during the summer.
 During this time before new flight feathers grow in, geese can’t fly.

 After a lot of honking research, close encounters and discussions with bird watchers and ornithologists at Cornell, NCSU, and elsewhere, we have come to conclude that we can’t come to a conclusion about our bird, without gDNA analysis.
 One theory is a CG with a partial melanin disorder that causes this phenotype.
 It would be a true Branta and capable of producing young with the CG.
 Yet another theory is a hybrid with one CG parent, and one domestic goose (most likely Greylag).
 A fertile hybrid is also possible.

 Hopefully closer observation of the pairs next spring will provide more insights.
 We expect nesting to again occur on our campus.

 If you have additional observations or thoughts to support or refute, please contact John or Bill.
 We will continue our study and hopefully be able to add more information next year.

 We want to thank Tom Simons; NCSU, Philip Bushnell, EPA; Nate Swick, eBird, Cornell; Sherry Coulter, NIEHS; Steve McCaw, NIEHS; Bill Steinmetz, NIEHS for discussion and pictures.

-See these sites for a similarly marked goose.
+See these websites for a similarly marked goose: